mpaeke/OctoPrint-SoCTemp/README.md

 Simple plugin to show Orange Pi (running armbian) SOC temperature in the navbar.

-Some code ~~inspired by~~ stolen from: https://github.com/ntoff/OctoPrint-NavbarTemp
+Some code based on: https://github.com/ntoff/OctoPrint-NavbarTemp

-Modified to work with RasPi Hardware.
+Modified for RasPi Hardware to permanently show SoC Temperature in the NavBar.

 ## Setup